+Aarey protests: Bombay High Court rejects second petition by activists to stop tree cutting

-Aarey protests: Prakash Javadekar supports tree cutting, says it was done for Delhi metro project
+Meanwhile, Prakash Javadekar supported the decision to cut trees, and said the same was done for Delhi metro project.

-The Union Environment Minister claimed the forest cover in the national Capital has increased and, simultaneously, public transport system has improved.
+The Bombay High Court on Saturday refused to stop the authorities’ move to cut trees in the Mumbai’s Aarey Colony area, and dismissed a petition by the environmental activists, PTI reported.

+The activists sought the stay on the cutting of the trees so that they can approach the Supreme Court.
+They argued that by the time they file an appeal on Monday, all the trees would have been cut.

 Union Environment Minister Prakash Javadekar on Saturday supported authorities’ move to cut trees in the Mumbai’s Aarey Colony area, and said it was similar to what was done in Delhi for the construction of the metro, PTI reported.